The Science and Technology of Agriculture

 Spreading New Ideas

 Early in Iowa's settlement by European farmers, a number of institutions were established to encourage agricultural advances.
 State and county fairs were held and became show places for the best in all areas of agriculture.
 They helped spread the news about new ideas and methods.
-And they encouraged farmers to develop new products and ways of doing their work.
+And they encouraged farmers to develop new products and new ways of doing their work.

 Interests in agricultural advancement also was reflected in the early provision for a state agricultural college and model farm to promote better farming techniques.
 The formal program of instruction began at Ames in 1869, and the college eventually developed into a nationally recognized leader in scientific agricultural advancement.
-The college developed extension services, education to people who are not enrolled as students, to provide up-to-date assistance for women and men on Iowa's farms.
+The college developed extension services, education for people who are not enrolled as students, to provide up-to-date assistance for women and men on Iowa's farms.
 They learned about soil conservation, corn seed selection and cultivation, crop rotation and manure management.

 The invention of radio and television made it possible for farm families to learn about new ideas.
 They learned about new kinds of technologies such as food-freezing processes that revolutionized food storage.
 They also learned about hybrid seed that boosted crop production, and soybeans that became a major crop addition.
 New ways of spreading information allowed farm families to hear about soil conservation programs also.
 They learned about cattle and hog breeding which in turn improved the livestock industry.